finbox-in/AWS-Cost-Report/README.md

     | `name_tag_key` | String | This specifies which tag in the lambda function specifies the name of the function |
     | `past_days` | Integer | Looks for cost data for specified number of past days |
     | `cost_percentage` | Integer | Lists only the lambdas for which sum of costs is `cost_percentage`% of total lambda cost over the past `past_days` |
-6. **Expensive Kinesis Streams**: It lists the expensive Kinesis Streams on your AWS Account.
+6. **Expensive Kinesis Streams**: It lists the expensive Kinesis Streams along with number of shards on your AWS Account.
 This requires Cost Explorer to be enabled on your account.
     Its config.json key looks like this:
     ```json
     "expensive_kinesis_streams": {